 Why center on Campbell?

 Writer-Director James Erskine has created a number of sport and soccer films, including One Night in Turin and 2 episode of the Amazon TV series This is Football.
 He said he got onto this story when he met David Campbell at a party.
-After WC 2014, Campbell was a journeyman footballer and developed his own academy.
+After WC 1986, Campbell was a journeyman footballer but eventually developed his own academy.

 “… I was just chatting to him and I asked what he did and he said he used to be a footballer.
 I asked him about the biggest game he’d ever played in and he said he’d played for Northern Ireland when they’d played Brazil in the World Cup and I said “I don’t believe that ever happened”, and he told me to look it up.”Director James Erskine